-The word “formulary” sounds like something out of a calculus textbook.
+The word “formulary” sounds like something out of a math textbook.
 In reality, it’s a key part of a health insurance plan.
 A formulary is the list of prescription drugs that a health insurance plan covers in some capacity.
 It’s more commonly referred to as an “approved drug list.”

 Purpose of a formulary